-General and administrative expenses principally include the Company's cost of technical and administrative personnel, travel, office, business development and stock exchange listing and regulatory related costs.
-The increase in the first half of 2023 compared to the first half of 2022 is mainly due to the inclusion of Sarsang, one-off costs relating to the departure of the former CEO and one-off business development legal and consulting fees.
-Savings from cost-reduction initiatives have offset the one-off additional costs.
+General and administrative expenses ("G&A") principally include the Company's cost of technical and administrative personnel, travel, office, business development and stock exchange listing and regulatory related costs.
+The increase in the first nine months of 2023 compared to the same period of 2022 is mainly due to the inclusion of Sarsang, one-off costs related to the departure of the former CEO, bond waiver advisory fees and one-off business development legal and consulting fees.
+Savings from cost-reduction initiatives in the last two quarters have partially offset the one-off additional costs.
+Third quarter G&A costs include non-recurring bond waiver advisory fees.